smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/user_journey_test.md

 }
 ```

+#### Load Profile
+We generate load in three phases:
+1. 1 user for the first 30 seconds
+2. 2 users for the next 30 seconds
+3. 3 users for the final 30 seconds

+---

+### Conclusion

 And that's it!
-We have a test that simulates a user journey with authentication and an action that requires authentication.
-And it changes the load during execution!
-As always, you can find the full example code [here](https://github.com/smartcontractkit/chainlink-testing-framework/tree/main/wasp/examples/scenario).
+We’ve created a test that simulates a user journey with authentication and an action requiring authentication, while varying the load during execution.
+You can find the full example code [here](https://github.com/smartcontractkit/chainlink-testing-framework/tree/main/wasp/examples/scenario).

-But, what if you wanted to combine multiple load generators or even a `Gun` with a `VirtualUser`.
-Could you to that?
-You'll find out in the [next chapter](./profile_test.md).
+But what if you wanted to combine multiple load generators—or even mix a `Gun` with a `VirtualUser`?
+Could you do that?
+Find out in the [next chapter](./profile_test.md).